openjdk/jdk/src/jdk.incubator.vector/linux/native/libsleef/README.md

 `src/jdk.incubator.vector/linux/native/libsleef/upstream`.

 The libsleef source code does not follow the JDK whitespace rules as enforced by jcheck.
-You will need to remove trailing whitespaces, and expand tabs to 8 spaces in the imported source code.
+You will need to remove trailing whitespace, and expand tabs to 8 spaces in the imported source code.

 Update the note above with information about what version you import.